Category: sexism

 Highly recommended.
 The title says it all.

 Among a whole lot of ‘worth mentioning’, I’ll mention the reference to Irving Fisher’s study (p.43) involving meat-eating athletes, vegetarian athletes, and vegetarian non-athletes.
 Vegetarians, whether athletes or not, had the greatest endurance (as measured by three strength tests).
-“Even the maximum record of the flesh-eaters was barely …
+“Even the maximum record of the flesh-eaters …

 Continue reading